Introduction

 In 2008, The Immanent Frame was named an official honoree of the 12th annual Webby Awards and a “favorite new religion site, egghead division” by The Revealer.
 CNN has called The Immanent Frame “exceptionally eye opening.”
 In September of 2011, The Immanent Frame partnered with Killing the Buddha to launch Frequencies, which was later named an official honoree of the 16th annual Webby Awards.
 In March of 2013, members of TIF‘s editorial team launched Reverberations, which was selected as a nominee for the 18th annual Webby Awards in 2014.

 Contributions to The Immanent Frame are generally new content and by invitation.
-In Fall 2019, TIF began issuing targeted calls for contributions.
-To read more about this decision and to see current open calls, click here.
-We also encourage readers to join discussions by commenting on individual posts (all comments are reviewed prior to posting) and by interacting with our social media accounts.
+Writers and thinkers with scholarship relevant to religion, secularism, and the public sphere are welcome to to send us proposals for articles at our email address.
+We also encourage readers to join discussions by interacting with our social media accounts.
 Questions regarding editorial policy and terms of use should be directed to the staff.

-The work of the SSRC’s Religion and the Public Sphere program and The Immanent Frame is supported through funding partnerships with the Henry Luce Foundation and the Fetzer Institute.
+The work of the SSRC’s Religion and the Public Sphere program and The Immanent Frame is supported through a funding partnership with the Henry Luce Foundation.

 The views and opinions expressed in articles published on The Immanent Frame are those of the authors and do not necessarily reflect the official policy or position of the Social Science Research Council, unless directly stated otherwise.